Lugus: Etymology

 The etymology of Lugus's name has been the subject of repeated conjecture, but no single etymology has gained wide acceptance.

 The most commonly repeated etymology derives the name from proto-Indo-European *leuk- ("to shine").
 This etymology is closely tied to proposals to identify Lugus as a solar god.
 However, Garrett Olmsted has pointed out that this derivation poses phonological difficulties.
 Proto-Celtic lug- cannot develop from proto-Indo-European leuk-, according to the known sound changes between the two languages.
-Carlos Jordán Cólera has noted that this root would result in Irish Luch, rather than the attested Irish Lugh.
+Carlos Jordán Cólera has noted that this root would result in Irish **Luch, rather than the attested Irish Lugh.

 Heinrich Wagner and Erich Hamp have proposed that the name derives from a proto-Celtic word meaning "oath" (either lugiom or leugh-).
 John T. Koch has taken this hypothesis up, and proposed that the early Irish oath tongu do dia toinges mo thúath is a suppressed oath to Lugus.
-A. G. van Hamel and Maier proposed a derivation from proto-Celtic lugus ("lynx"), perhaps used allusively to mean "warrior", but an article by John Carey found the evidence for the existence of such a word in proto-Celtic lacking.
-Other etymologies derive "Lugus" from the name of the Norse god Loki, proto-Celtic luc- ("mouse" or "rat"), and Gaulish lougos ("raven").
+A. G. van Hamel and Maier proposed a derivation from supposed proto-Celtic lugus ("lynx"), perhaps used allusively to mean "warrior", but an article by John Carey found the evidence for the existence of such a word in proto-Celtic lacking.
+Minority etymologies derive "Lugus" from the name of the Norse god Loki, proto-Celtic luc- ("mouse" or "rat"), and supposed Gaulish lougos ("raven").